dxos/dxos/docs/content/tutorial/introduction.md

 ## Create an empty application

 We will be using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) to start the new application.
-You can read the docs to understand how it works or directly run:

 ```bash
 npx create-react-app tasks-app